sameerjain01/AWSCA002Notes/README.md

 # C002Notes
 Below are my notes while doing prep for AWS CAA-002 exams.
-All these notes are from watching various courses (such as ACG, EduFin, Dojo etc).
+All these notes are from watching various courses (such as ACG, DolfinEd, Dojo, Udemy etc).
 These notes are free to use, I just aggregated it one place for reference